ponder-surveys/farcaster-survey-bot/README.md

 # 📋 Surveycaster

 An open-source NodeJS bot designed to post engaging surveys directly on Farcaster.
-Built on top of Warpcast API, Supabase, and Imgur to produce automated casts, calculate results, and record both quantitative and qualitative responses.
+Built on top of Neynar, Supabase, Imgur, and Base to produce automated casts, calculate results, and record both quantitative and qualitative responses.

 Surveycaster is a part of the Ponder survey ecosystem.
 [Learn more](https://weponder.io/)